FC Karpaty Lviv

 Football Club Karpaty Lviv (Футбольний клуб "Карпати" Львів /uk/) is a Ukrainian professional football club based in Lviv.

-In 2020–21 the club was reorganized and changed owners.
-During that period, there existed two clubs with the same name, one at professional level competitions, another at amateur.
+In 2020–21, the club was reorganized and changed owners.
+During that period, two clubs existed with the same name — one at professional level competitions and another at amateur level.
+In 2023, Karpaty filed an appeal to the CAS after FIFA ordered them to pay unpaid wages to a former player, claiming that they are a different business entity, Karpaty lost the appeal.
+Following their return to the Ukrainian Premier League in 2024, they have been treated as a new club.

 History

 Early years (1963–68)

-The team of Karpaty was founded on 18 January, 1963.
-In 1961 Silmash Lviv won the championship of Lviv Oblast but lost its promotional play-off against Naftovyk Drohobych to qualify for the Soviet Class B championship.
-In 1962 Silmash Lviv won the championship and cup of the Lviv Oblast (see Lviv Oblast Football Federation) and won the promotional play-offs against Naftovyk, obtaining the rights to participate in the Soviet Class B championship (Soviet First League).
-However, in 1963 the Football Federation of USSR conducted another reorganization in football national tournaments creating the Second Group of Class A and Class B became the third tier where a berth was reserved for a team from Lviv.
-At that time the best city team was SKA Lvov, players of which did not stay there for long, leaving it at the end of their military service, while the best would be drafted to CSKA Moscow.
-In light of that the city administration decided to create a civilian team, independent from the Soviet military.
+The team of Karpaty was founded on 18 January 1963, and was originally called Silmash Lviv.
+In 1961 the team won the championship of Lviv Oblast but lost its promotional play-off against Naftovyk Drohobych to qualify for the Soviet Class B championship.
+In 1962 Silmash Lviv won the championship and cup of the Lviv Oblast and won the promotional play-offs against Naftovyk, obtaining the rights to participate in the Soviet Class B championship.
+However, in 1963 the Football Federation of the Soviet Union conducted another reorganization of national football tournaments, creating the Second Group of Class A and Class B became the third tier, where a berth was reserved for a team from Lviv.
+At that time the best city team was SKA Lvov.
+However, SKA Lvov players did not tend to stay there for long, leaving the club at the end of their military service, while the best would be drafted to CSKA Moscow.
+The city administration decided to create a civilian team, independent from the Soviet military.

 In December 1962, in the building of Regional Council of Trade Unions (at prospekt Shevchenka), the head of the council and the regional football federation, Hlib Klymov, invited coaches of Silmash – Yuri Zubach (former player of Ukraina Lwów) and Vasyl Solomonko, as well as the director of the city plant "Lvivsilmash" Ivan Kalynychenko to discuss a new name for the club.
 The name Silmash was recognized as inadequate for participation on such a level.
-Among the proposed names were Spartak, Dynamo, Halychyna, while at the end they agreed upon the regional toponym Karpaty (Carpathians).
+Among the proposed names were Spartak, Dynamo, Halychyna.
+In the end the group agreed upon the regional toponym Karpaty (Carpathians).

-In the Soviet times all sport teams were "tied" to certain industrial unions or sport societies, therefore Karpaty joined the republican sport society of trade unions "Avanhard", while the Lviv Television Production Plant "Elektron" became its sponsor.
-Out of "Silmash" only two joined Karpaty: Ihor Kulchytskyi and Josef Fales.
-Karpaty also adopted the same jersey colors of Silmash.
-Also the club was reinforced with several players from SKA Lvov and transfers.
-The club played its first game on 14 April 1964 against Zenit Izhevsk at the Dynamo Stadium (today – the location of the building of the Regional Tax Administration) winning it 1–0.
+In Soviet times all sports teams were "tied" to certain industrial unions or sport societies; therefore, the Regional Tax Administration won 1–0.
 The goal was scored by the club's captain Oleksandr Filiayev.
 The first official game was against Lokomotiv Gomel on 23 April 1963, which Karpaty won 1–0 (goal scored by Anatoliy Kroshchenko).

-Karpaty debuted in Group B in 1963 and remained there for four seasons, until in 1968 they were promoted to Soviet First League.
+Karpaty debuted in Group B in 1963 and remained there for four seasons, until 1968 when they were promoted to Soviet First League.